-This page is rooted in the book, The Spiritual Science of Kriya Yoga (2002) by Goswami Kriyananda (1928–2015), who is not to be confused with the swami Kriyananda (James Donald Walters) who passed away in 2013.
-The good book consists mostly of preparatory yoga matter, and some of it is not really needed for meditation.
-Granted that, much in the book may help many, as hatha-yoga should do otherwise too.
+The Spiritual Science of Kriya Yoga (2002) by Goswami Kriyananda (1928–2015), is not to be confused with anything by the swami Kriyananda (James Donald Walters) who passed away in 2013.
+The hatha-yoga book consists mostly of preparatory yoga matter, and is not really needed for meditation.
+What is actually needed, is to meditate. ◦Transcendental Meditation, TM works like that.
+Complementary yogi stuff is not strictly needed for basic TM, but may be added as one likes - Granted that, much in this hatha-yoga book may help.
 The book goes into the mechanics of hatha yoga, postures, cleansing methods, and further, and is detailed at it.

 What about the set of methods called kriya yoga?
-Kriya yoga proper is not described in the goswami's kriya book.
-Here is help: The pranayama called ujjayi is not described in the goswami's kriya book; yet it is the indispensible ingredient of several kriya techniques.
+Many are described in hatha-yoga.
+But kriya yoga proper is not described in the goswami's kriya book.

 A Kriya Yoga Book without Kriya Yoga Proper in It

 "Don't judge a book by its cover" and "the content does not always match the title full well" are related.

 An Amazon rewiever says about The Spiritual Science of Kriya Yoga,

 Kriya Yoga refers to a specific meditation technique popularized ... by Paramahansa Yogananda . . .
 Maddeningly, that book never reveals the technique . . .